ArunPrasanth-V/ArunPrasanth-V/README.md

 <br>
 <!-- <br>
 <img src="https://komarev.com/ghpvc/?username=vimalprogrammer&label=Profile%20views&color=ce9927&style=flat" alt="arunJavaProgrammer" /> </p> -->
-⚡ Fun fact - * The best code is no code at all.
-Every newline of code you willingly bring into the world is code that has to debugged, code that has to be read and understood, code that has to suppored! *
+⚡ Fun fact - **The best code is no code at all.
+Every newline of code you willingly bring into the world is code that has to debugged, code that has to be read and understood, code that has to supported!**

 <h1 align="center">Tech-Stack</h1>